3DStreet/3dstreet-docs/blog/2025-10-30-bringing-ar-street-planning-to-communities-university-of-cincinnati-pilot.md

 ## Technical Breakthrough: The Right Stack

-The team evaluated Adobe Aero, InSitu, WebAR by Onyx, and 8th Wall. **8th Wall won** for three reasons:
+The team evaluated Adobe Aero, InCitu, WebAR by 3DStreet, and 8th Wall. **8th Wall won** for three reasons:

 - **No app required**: Works entirely in mobile browsers
 - **Visual Positioning System (VPS)**: More reliable than GPS-only anchoring